CerebralCoding/FaceMask/README.md

 # FaceMask

-FaceMask is a Swift command line application for automatic blurring of faces in videos.
+**Automatic face masking tool for video files, designed for privacy-first workflows on macOS.**

-It's built using the core components from my now discontinued app Blufa.
+FaceMask is a Swift command-line utility that automatically detects and blurs faces in videos — fast, offline, and without any external dependencies.
+It’s built using the core components from my now-discontinued iOS app, Blufa.

-*Please be aware that most of the code is from 2022 and I will gradually rewrite it*
+> ⚠️ Much of the codebase dates back to 2022.
+It works, but will be gradually refactored and modernized.

 ## Description